 At the end of 2020, the international payment operator Visa announced the release of a card with a cashback for purchases in bitcoins.
-The novelty was promised to be presented in a rather magnificent form: the card will be metal, and the service will not be cheap – as much as $200 per year.
+This one of the most anticipated novelty was promised to be presented in a rather magnificent form: the card will be metal, and the service will not be cheap – as much as $200 per year.
 The card will be released together with startup BlockFi.
-From January 2021, everyone can get on the waiting list for a card, and the cards themselves will begin to be sent out in May.
+From January 2021, everyone can get on the waiting list for a card, and the debit or credit cards themselves will begin to be sent out in May.

 How to Apply for a Cryptocurrency Card and How to Use It

 To apply for a card, you need to decide on the service or bank that provides this credit card, as well as understand exactly what goals you are pursuing: whether you need to constantly withdraw fiat money from a cryptocurrency account at ATMs around the world or, for example, transfer money from a cryptocurrency account to fiat accounts in other banks.
 The general rules for receiving cryptocurrency cards may differ, but, one way or another, consist of several main steps:

 - registration with a service or bank issuing a card;

 - obtaining a new cryptocurrency wallet / linking an existing wallet to a service;